Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 2. Security

-Shopify handles all the technical matters for you, including security.
+Shopify handles all the technical matters for you, and security is no exception.

-Shopify also complies with all six PCI standard categories to give your online store the best security.
-These categories include maintaining a secure network, protecting cardholder data, or regularly monitoring and testing networks.
+The platform is PCI DSS Level 1 compliant, helping you secure debit and credit card transactions.
+It complies with all six PCI standard categories, including maintaining a secure network, protecting cardholder data, or regularly monitoring and testing networks.

 3. Shopify Shipping

-Shopify offers discounted shipping label rates for those who ship with the United States, Canada, United Kingdom, or Australia.
+Shopify offers discounted (up to 88%) shipping rates for those who ship in the United States, Canada, or Australia.

 You can also buy and print labels from inside the Shopify admin panel.
-Therefore, you can print labels in advance, saving you time at the post office.
+Therefore, you can print them in advance, saving you time at the post office.

 4. Staff Accounts